-Part I-Adjusted Seasonal Installment Method
+Part I. Adjusted Seasonal Installment Method

 The corporation may use the adjusted seasonal installment method only if the corporation's base period percentage for any 6 consecutive months of the tax year is 70% or more.
 The base period percentage for any period of 6 consecutive months is the average of the 3 percentages figured by dividing the taxable income for the corresponding 6 consecutive month period in each of the 3 preceding tax years by the taxable income for each of their respective tax years.
+Figure the base period percentage using the 6-month period in which the corporation normally receives the largest part of its taxable income.

 Example.
-An amusement park with a 2003 calendar tax year receives the largest part of its taxable income during a 6-month period, May through October.
-To compute its base period percentage for this 6-month period, the amusement park figures its taxable income for the period May-October in 2000, 2001, and 2002.
+An amusement park with a 2004 calendar tax year receives the largest part of its taxable income during a 6-month period, May through October.
+To compute its base period percentage for this 6-month period, the amusement park figures its taxable income for each May-October period in 2001, 2002, and 2003.
 It then divides the taxable income for each May-October period by the total taxable income for that particular tax year.
-The resulting percentages are: 69% (.69) for May-October 2000, 74% (.74) for May-October 2001, and 67% (.67) for May-October 2002.
-Because the average of 69%, 74%, and 67% is 70%, the base period percentage for May through October 2003 is 70%.
+The resulting percentages are: 69% (.69) for May-October 2001, 74% (.74) for May-October 2002, and 67% (.67) for May-October 2003.
+Because the average of 69%, 74%, and 67% is 70%, the base period percentage for May through October 2004 is 70%.
 Therefore, the amusement park qualifies for the adjusted seasonal installment method.

 Line 15.
 Compute the alternative minimum tax (AMT) on Form 4626, Alternative Minimum Tax-Corporations, if applicable.
 Figure alternative minimum taxable income (AMTI) based on the corporation's income and deductions for the months shown in the column headings directly above line 1.
-For each column, divide the AMTI by the amount shown on line 8 before subtracting the exemption amount under section 55(d).
+For each column, divide the AMTI by the amount shown on line 8 before subtracting the AMT exemption amount under section 55(d).
 For columns (a) through (c) only, multiply the AMT determined by the amounts shown on line 13.

 Line 16.
-Enter any other taxes the corporation owed for the months shown in each column directly above line 1.
-Include the same taxes used to figure line 4, Part II, of Form 2220, but do not include the personal holding company tax or interest due under the look-back method of section 460(b)(2) for completed long-term contracts or section 167(g) for property depreciated under the income forecast method.
+Enter any other taxes the corporation owed for the months shown in each column heading directly above line 1.
+Include the same taxes used to figure line 4, Part II, of Form 2220, but do not include the personal holding company tax or interest due under the look-back method of section 460(b)(2) for completed long-term contracts or section 167(g)(2) for property depreciated under the income forecast method.

 Line 18.
-Enter the credits the corporation is entitled to for the months shown in each column above line 1.
+Enter the credits the corporation is entitled to for the months shown in each column heading above line 1.

-Part II-Annualized Income Installment Method
+Part II.
+Annualized Income Installment Method

-Line 20-Annualization periods.
-Enter on line 20, columns (a) through (d), respectively, the annualization amounts for the option listed below.
+Line 20.
+Annualization periods.
+Enter on line 20, columns (a) through (d), respectively, the annualization periods for the option listed below.
 For example, if the corporation elected Option 1, enter on line 20 the annualization periods 2, 4, 7, and 10, in columns (a) through (d), respectively.

-Use Option 1 or Option 2 only if the corporation elected to do so by filing Form 8842.
-Election To CAUTION Use Different Annualization Periods for Corporate

-Estimated Tax, by the due date of the first required installment payment.
+Use Option 1 or Option 2 only if the corporation elected to do so by filing Form 8842, Election To Use Different Annualization Periods for Corporate Estimated Tax, by the due date of the first required installment payment.
 Once made, the election is irrevocable for the particular tax year.

 Option 2 is not available to tax-exempt organizations and private foundations.
-See Form 990-W.
+See the options listed on page 4 for these entities.

 Corporations

 1st Installment 2nd Installment 3rd Installment 4th Installment

 Standard option 3 3 6 9

 Option 1 2 4 7 10

 Option 2 3 5 8 11